sharesmallbiz-support/ShareSmallBizWeb/replit.md

 - **Type Safety**: Pure TypeScript interfaces with Zod validation schemas
 - **In-Memory Maps**: Fast, reliable data storage using JavaScript Maps for all entities
 - **Mock Data**: Comprehensive seed data with realistic business profiles and content
-- **Data Models**: Users, posts, comments, likes, AI interactions, and business metrics
+- **Data Models**: Users, posts, comments, likes, AI interactions, business metrics, conversations, messages, and business opportunities
+- **No Database Dependencies**: Removed all database configuration files and connections for clean in-memory operation

-The storage system supports all social features including user profiles, business information, posts with different types (discussions, opportunities, marketing), engagement metrics, and AI interaction history.
+The storage system supports all social features including user profiles, business information, posts with different types (discussions, opportunities, marketing), engagement metrics, messaging system with threaded conversations, AI interaction history, and business opportunity management.
 All data persists only during the application session and resets on restart, making it ideal for development and demonstrations.

 ## Authentication and Authorization
 Currently implements a simplified authentication system for demonstration purposes: